networknext/next/docs/deploy_to_development.md

 ## 2. Initialize the postgres database

-Go to https://console.google.com and go to "SQL" under the "Developement" project.
+Go to https://console.google.com and go to "SQL" under the "Development" project.

 Click on the "postgres" database and click on "Import".